Skip to main content

 Frequently Asked Questions

-AMG NATIONAL TRUST BANK has a Bank Health Score of A (100/100).
+Amg National Trust Bank has a Bank Health Score of A (100/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 18.59%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-AMG NATIONAL TRUST BANK holds $660M in total assets and $551M in total deposits.
-It is located in BOULDER, COLORADO (FDIC Certificate #57295).
+Amg National Trust Bank holds $660M in total assets and $551M in total deposits.
+It is headquartered in Boulder, Colorado (FDIC Certificate #57295).

-AMG NATIONAL TRUST BANK has a Tier 1 capital ratio of 18.59%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.03%, and the return on assets is 2.79%.
+Amg National Trust Bank has a Tier 1 capital ratio of 18.59%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.03%, and the return on assets is 2.79%.

 Yes.
-AMG NATIONAL TRUST BANK is FDIC-insured (Certificate #57295).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Amg National Trust Bank is FDIC-insured (Certificate #57295).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: